-- Know how to get a copy of your medical records.
+- Know how to get a copy of your medical records from your previous providers.
 Your new health care provider will need them before your first appointment.

-- Keep your medical appointments to help you stay healthy.
+- Keep your medical appointments so you will stay healthy.

-Transitioning from a teen to an adult, takes planning.
+Transitioning from a teen to an adult takes planning.
 Soon you will need adult centered care that can focus on meeting the variety of needs adults have.
-The people who know you at your health care facility will help you when the time comes to transfer care to adult doctors.
+The people who know you at your health care facility will help you when the time comes to transfer care to adult health care providers.
 They want to make sure you are getting the services and treatment that are best for you.

 Ask yourself the following questions to see how close you are to managing your own health care.

 How well do I manage my own health care?